Mowoididge/Customer-Data-Analysis/README.md

 - Reward the top 5 Customers
 - Focus on sales of the Basic Subscriptions

-## Related Projects
+## Projects 1 Sales Analysis

-For more context, see the related project [Project 2](https://github.com/Mowoididge/CAPSTONE_PROJECT/blob/main/README.md ).
+this is the link to the First project on sales analysis of the sales dataset [Project 1](https://github.com/Mowoididge/CAPSTONE_PROJECT/blob/main/README.md
+).